-14 Secrets From Countries With the Lowest Heart Attack Rates
+14 Secrets from Countries with the Lowest Heart Disease Rates

 Japan, Korea, and France have some of the lowest rates of heart disease in the world.
 Learn their heart-healthy habits to tack on years to your life.

 Not only is heart disease the leading cause of death in the United States, but about every 40 seconds someone has a heart attack.
-These rates suggest that there’s room for improvement when it comes to lowering the risk of heart disease, both in the US and other parts of the world with higher heart attack rates.
-Here’s what you can learn from the countries with lower heart attack rates, and what you might do differently to lower your own risk.
+These rates from the Centers for Disease Control and Prevention (CDC) suggest that there’s room for improvement when it comes to lowering the risk of heart disease, both in the United States and other parts of the world with higher heart attack rates.
+Reports from the United Nations and the Organisation for Economic Cooperation and Development (OECD) indicate that Japan, Korea, and France are countries with the lowest heart disease rates.
+Here’s what we can learn from the way these countries live.

 They eat smaller portions

 Overeating is less of a problem in Japanese culture due in part to the nature of their workday.
 Having to rise early to commute to work and return late means meals on the run and in smaller portions.
 Portion control is also ingrained in the culture, according to Theodore Takata, MD, a clinical cardiac electrophysiologist at Texas Health Fort Worth, “Following a particularly good meal, the Japanese use the phrase ‘Hara Hachi Bu.’
 This phrase simply means 80 percent, as in 80 percent full.
 At 100 percent, a person is said to feel uncomfortable and stuffed.”